 Menu planning, cost analysis, purchasing and inventory controls of food and beverage products for various food service operations.
-Emphasizes on applied math for the culinarian.
+Emphasis is on applied math for the culinarian.
 This course meets the requirement for WMATH 100 for culinary students.
 Prerequisite: MATH 96.